Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Sim Local real-world speed test

 The speeds are what you’d expect from each network.
 EE gives the strongest rural performance.
-Vodafone is solid in cities.
+Vodafone is solid in UK cities.
 O2 is adequate.
 The key advantage is you can choose the strongest network for your trip.
+But you’ve got to know which network to pick — and most tourists don’t.

 Sim Local verdict

-Best for: Travelers who want a physical support option, need a UK phone number, or want to choose their preferred network.
+Best for: Travellers who want a physical support option, need a UK phone number, or want to choose their preferred network.
 Not for: Anyone who wants automatic multi-network switching or the cheapest possible price.
 Overall: Flexible network choice and physical stores are genuine advantages, but no auto-switching and mid-range pricing.
+The UK phone number alone makes this the right choice for some travellers.

-Choose Holafly if unlimited data is your top priority and you’re staying in cities.
+• Unlimited data is your top priority and you’re staying in UK cities: Choose Holafly.
 The lack of EE is a real limitation for rural travel, but for city-based heavy users, the unlimited model removes all data anxiety.
+Just know you’re giving up hotspot tethering and 5G to get it.

-Choose Sim Local if you want a UK phone number, value in-person support, or prefer to choose your network (especially EE for rural coverage).
+• You want a UK phone number, in-person support, or prefer to choose your network (especially EE for rural coverage): Choose Sim Local.
 The fixed-data plans are significantly cheaper than Holafly’s equivalent plans, and the UK number is genuinely useful for restaurant bookings and local services.

-Giffgaff is one of the UK’s largest mobile virtual network operators (MVNOs), using the O2 network.
+giffgaff is one of the UK’s largest mobile virtual network operators (MVNOs), using the O2 network.
 They’ve recently introduced eSIM support, making them a potential option for tourists.
 But is Giffgaff eSIM good for tourists?
-Let’s find out.
+The honest answer: not really, unless you’ve got a UK address.

 Giffgaff’s tourist-friendly plans: